lugu/qiloop/doc/NOTES.md

 - 8: `registerEventWithSignature(objectID: uint32, signalID: uint32, handler: uint64, signature: String) uint64`

-Notice: one exception is the the object 0 of service 0 which does not supports those methods.
+Notice: one exception is the object 0 of service 0 which does not supports those methods.

 The `MetaObject` is useful to interact with an object.
 Especially it